caiusdebucean/Paper-Analysis/R-CNNs-and-YOLO-synopsis/R-CNNs-variations.md

 ## Faster R-CNN

 This architecture is similar to the rest, but it focuses on decreasing the time it takes to form region proposals.
 The images are still running through all the CNN until we have feature maps, but this time it looks at the produced feature map and takes a sliding window approach for binary classification on the presence of an object in that window.
-Faster R-CNN uses a set of varying-size defined **anchor boxes** (_predefined boxes e.g. wide and short or tall or thin_).
+Faster R-CNN uses a set of varying-size defined **anchor boxes** (_predefined boxes e.g. wide and short or tall and thin_).
 These are used to generate possible RoIs or _proposals_.
 For each proposal, there is a binary classification that detects if an object is present in that region.
 If a region has a small probability of containing an object, it is discarded.
+Those that have a bigger probability are runned through the classificator and box regressor.

 <div style="text-align:center"><img src="https://i.imgur.com/zB7IDS1.png"/></div>